A surprising percentage of produce from the nation’s largest supplier contains ‘forever’ pesticides

 Bifenthrin, which attacks an insect’s nervous system and is considered a possible human carcinogen, was found on strawberries, blueberries, blackberries, collards, celery, bok choy and green beans, according to the report.
 Penthiopyrad, which stops fungal respiration and is toxic to aquatic life, was found on strawberries, peaches, plums, green beans, celery, carrots and bell peppers.
 Lambda-cyhalothrin, which starves insects and is lethal to honeybees, was found on cherries, nectarines, peaches, plums, lettuce and broccoli.

 Finding multiple forever chemicals on each type of produce was common, according to the testing.
 Strawberries, for example, were contaminated with 10 different PFAS pesticides.
-Cherries and peaches contained seven differen chemicals, grapes, celery and collards six, and spinach had five.
+Cherries and peaches contained seven different chemicals — grapes, celery and collards six — and spinach had five.

 “What we know about pesticides and PFAS is that the sum is often greater than its parts,” Subramaniam said.
 “Being exposed to a cocktail of pesticides is often a lot more dangerous than being exposed to each of them in the same amounts individually.”